camino-rs/camino/README.md

   burdens on downstream consumers.
 * **You're building something brand new and are willing to ask your users to rename their paths if necessary.** Projects that don't have to worry about legacy compatibility have more flexibility in choosing what paths they support.

+In general, using camino is the right choice for most projects.

 *You should **NOT** use camino, if...*